nfrastack/herald/README.md

 # DNS Companion

 Automate DNS record management for containers and services.
-DNS Companion monitors Docker containers, Traefik routers, ZeroTier networks, and other sources to automatically create and manage DNS records without manual intervention.
+DNS Companion monitors Containers from Docker, Reverse Proxies like Caddy and Traefik, VPNs like Tailscale and ZeroTier, and other sources to automatically create and manage DNS records to upstream providers or to local filesystems without manual intervention.

+> **Commercial/Enterprise Users:**
-> **Enterprise Support Available**
+>
-> Free for all users.
-[Commercial support and priority assistance available](mailto:code+cdc@nfrastack.com) for organizations.

-**Note:** This is an independent project, not affiliated with Docker Inc, Traefik Labs, or ZeroTier Inc.
+> This tool is free to use for all users.
+However, if you are using DNS Companion in a commercial or enterprise environment, please consider purchasing a license to support ongoing development and receive priority support.
+There is no charge to use the tool and no differences in binaries, but a license purchase helps ensure continued improvements and faster response times for your organization.
+If this is useful to your organization and you wish to support the project, [please reach out](mailto:code+dc@nfrastack.com).

+## Disclaimer

+DNS Companion is an independent project and is not affiliated with, endorsed by, or sponsored by Docker Inc, Tailscale Inc..
+Traefik Labs, ZeroTier Inc. Any references to these products are solely for the purpose of describing the functionality of this tool, which is designed to enhance the usage of their applications.
+This tool is provided as-is and is not an official product of any of their respective plaforms.
+I'm also not a lawyer, so if you represent commercial interests of companies above and have cocnerns, let's talk.

 ## Maintainer